yasaswiavula/AWS-Sentimental-Analysis/README.md

-# AWS-Sentimental-Analysis

-## Real-time Sentimental Analysis for Amazon Product Reviews on AWS
+# Real-time Sentimental Analysis for Amazon Product Reviews on AWS

 •	Created an AWS serverless app for real-time sentimental analysis on streaming data from kinesis firehose, Powered by AWS Lambda and Comprehend AI.
 Implemented an efficient Data Lake on AWS S3 to store Amazon product reviews with sentimental analysis.
 Utilized Glue Crawler for data cataloging and conducted queries using Athena.